ev2900/OpenSearch_Log_Analytics/README.md

 3. In a terminal navigate to the workshop directory ```cd OpenSearch_Log_Analytics/workshop```
 4. Via the same terminal window run ```hugo serve```

+## Automated Deployment

+The main branch of the repo will auto deploy to the development site https://sharkech-public-dev.s3.amazonaws.com/dev-opensearch-log-analytics/index.html

+Pull requests merged to the prod branch will auto deploy to the production site at https://sharkech-public.s3.amazonaws.com/opensearch-log-analytics/workshop/index.html

 ## You can help

 Want to contribute to this workshop?
 Do you see a mistake?
 Fork this repo and submit a pull request with edits, updates, fixes